Federal Direct Parent PLUS Loan

 The Budget Control Act of 2011 (the sequester law) remains in effect, and sequester-required changes to the loan fees are as follows:

 Repayment will begin 45-60 days after the final loan disbursement for the academic year.
-There is no grace period for PLUS loans.
+There is no grace period for Parent PLUS loans.
 Interest begins to accrue at the time the first disbursement is made.
-Parents have two repayment options while the student is enrolled at least half time in a four-year undergraduate degree program:
+Parents have two repayment options while the student is enrolled at least half-time in a four-year undergraduate degree program:

 Parents will be automatically placed in the Standard Repayment Plan upon beginning repayment, unless a different plan is requested per eligibility determine with the Direct Loan Servicer.
 Contact the Direct Loan Servicer to choose a different plan, discuss trouble with repayment, or consolidation.
 With the Standard Repayment Plan, parents will pay a fixed amount each month until the loans are paid in full.
 The monthly payments will be at least $50, and borrowers will have up to 10 years to repay their loans.
 It is important to repay the Parent PLUS Loans, failure to repay results in default and has serious consequences.
 Parents can track their loan history by accessing the National Student Loan Data System to see all federal aid received from all schools attended, as a student and as a parent borrower.